johandry/VeDeV/README.md

 ## Thanks

 The creation of the packer templates, scripts and http templates are based on several github projects.
-This is a project I used to learn packer and I thanks to all the developers that publish their work.
+This is a project I used to learn packer and I thanks to all those developers that publish their work.

-In the same way, every body is free to use what I did to improve it or learn.
+In the same way, every body is free to use what I did to improve it or learn from it.